-EVENTS: At UNHQ New York, a panel discussion will be held to observe the World Elder Abuse Awareness Day 2023 on Thursday, June 15th, from 1:15 pm to 2:30pm (EDT).
-An expert panel will present overall trends of violence against older persons, highlight gaps and challenges of implementing the objectives in Madrid International Plan of Action on Ageing.
-Expert panelists will also present five priorities to combat violence against older persons in the Decade of Healthy Ageing (2021-2030).
-In the context of last year’s commemoration of World Elder Abuse Awareness Day (WEAAD), the World Health Organization in partnership with Department of Economic and Social Affairs (UN DESA), Office of the United Nations High Commissioner for Human Rights (OHCHR), United Nations Population Fund (UNFPA), UN WOMEN and with support from the International Network for the Prevention of Elder Abuse (INPEA), published Tackling abuse of older people: five priorities for the UN Decade of Healthy Ageing 2021–2030.
-The resource outlined key priorities to prevent and respond to abuse of older persons and, hence, contribute to improving their health, well-being and dignity.
-This year, the commemoration will provide an update on the implementation of the priorities.
-Watch the event!.
-At UN Geneva, a hybrid side event entitled ”Closing the circle: Addressing Gender-based violence in old age.” will be held during the 53rd Human Rights Council Session.
+PUBLICATION: An expert panel will present the overall trends of violence against older persons, which highlight gaps and challenges of implementing the objectives in Madrid International Plan of Action on Ageing.
+Expert panelists will focus on five priorities to combat violence against older persons in the Decade of Healthy Ageing (2021-2030).
+Get the published report Tackling abuse of older people: five priorities for the UN Decade of Healthy Ageing 2021–2030, the resource outline the key priorities to prevent and respond to abuse of older persons and, hence, contribute to improving their health, well-being and dignity.

 PODCASTS: Every day, seniors fall prey to fraud and financial abuse.
 They’ve spent decades carefully saving, only to have their nest egg wiped out, sometimes in hours.
 It’s a low-risk crime, it’s lucrative, and it’s often unreported.
 Let’s explains how the legal system can change to accommodate elderly victims and what YOU can do to protect your parents, grandparents, and neighbors from elder crime.
 Listen to the audio-podcasts!

-CAMPAIGN MATERIALS : Elder crime is shockingly prevalent: one in ten adults over 60 will be abused in their lifetime.
+CAMPAIGN MATERIALS: You are invited to join the World Elder Abuse Awareness Day 2025 campaign “Addressing Abuse of Older Adults in Long Term Care Facilities: Through Data and Action.”.
+Elder crime is shockingly prevalent: one in ten adults over 60 will be abused in their lifetime.
 It could be physical abuse, emotional abuse, sexual abuse, or neglect.
 Often at the hands of family members.
-The Elder Abuse: Shift Your Perspective campaign includes a series of videos which prompt perpetrators to consider how their behaviour might be affecting older people in their lives.
+The Elder Abuse: Shift Your Perspective action toolkit includes a series of videos which prompt perpetrators to consider how their behaviour might be affecting older people in their lives.
 Get the Campaign materials!

 WHY WE CELEBRATE THE DAY?